Renewable energy in Bhutan: Other forms of renewable energy

 After the 2015 United Nations Climate Change Conference, Bhutan has been moving towards other forms of renewable energy so as to decrease their reliance on hydroelectric power during winter and dry months.
 Bhutan has increased their focus specifically in the areas of: windmills, biogas plants, solar power, and smaller hydropower plants.

 Wind energy

 The initial plan was to install 24 wind turbines, however installation was halted after only two turbines due to citizens raising concerns about possible noise pollution.

 Two wind turbines in Rubesa, Wangdue Phodrang, were commissioned in January 2016.
 These produce a combined 600 kilowatts (KW) of power, sufficient for 100 households.

 In 2017, Bhutan's Department of Renewable Energy identified areas near Nyizergang Lhakhang and Gase Tshogom gewog as potential sites for developing wind energy projects.

 Solar energy

-Since 2015, Bhutan plans to install a 30 MW solar energy plant in Shingkhar in the Bumthang district; this plant will be the first of its kind.
+Bhutan had a plan to install a 30 MW solar energy plant in Shingkhar in the Bumthang district.
+But it got cancelled, and currently, a plant is under construction at Yongtru village in Sephu.